Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Albaugh Gly Star Plus contains 41% glyphosate with a built-in surfactant system that improves droplet adhesion and cuticle penetration on tough weed species.
 This 2.5-gallon jug is positioned for professional and commercial use, though it is available to landowners who need serious firepower against established briars, woody brush, and trees.
 The formulation matches the active ingredient profile of Roundup Ultra at a more accessible price.

-Systemic action delivers visible effects on annual weeds within two to four days, while perennial briars and woody vines may require seven or more days for full symptom development.
+Systemic action delivers visible effects on annual weeds within two to four days, while perennial briars and woody vines may require seven or more days for full symptom development, per manufacturer label guidance.
 The surfactant package is a critical advantage on briars because their waxy leaf surfaces repel water-based sprays.
-User reports indicate thorough coverage leads to complete root kill, reducing the need for follow-up treatments in subsequent seasons.
+The EPA-approved label includes a specific blackberry application rate and notes best results are obtained with late-summer or fall applications, after berries have set or dropped.

 This product carries geographic restrictions — it is not for sale to California, Montana, Nevada, Oregon, Washington, or Wyoming.
 It is labeled for commercial application, so verify that it aligns with your intended use.
 For large properties or serious infestations, the built-in surfactant saves a mixing step and ensures consistent performance.